Milnor fibre boundary of a non-isolated surface singularity: Using the Main Algorithm. The graph

-Above $w$ one has $\n_w$ vertices in $G$, where $\n_w$ is the greatest common divisor of $m_w$ and all the multiplicities of the adjacent vertices of $w$ in $\Gamma'$.
+Above $w$ there are $\n_w$ vertices in $G$, where $\n_w$ is the greatest common divisor of $m_w$ and all the multiplicities of the adjacent vertices of $w$ in $\Gamma'$.
 Their genus decoration $\tilde{g}_w$ is given by There is a similar picture for edges supporting arrowheads.
-Notice that $\#\cala(G)=r$.
+Note that the number of local irreducible components of $f'$.

 In general, $G$ is not a tree, the number $c(G)$ of its cycles is given by

 After executing all the $0$--chain absorptions we get